Armadilloa16/eportfolio/_posts/2018-05-10-aboriginality.md

  - Yuriko Yamanouchi
  - John Gardiner-Garde-Social Policy Groid

+EDIT: They sent me [an attendance certificate]({{ site.baseurl }}/files/qualifications/aboriginality-certificate.pdf)

  TODO: Slides from the webinar and recording will be provided, I should add links to the other resources above that I missed at the time.